DUBLIN (Reuters) - One of Europe’s top regulators has some good news for the hedge fund industry; pay curbs are not on the agenda.

 Ireland’s funds and investment management industries, which Murphy supervises, have remained largely divorced from the woes of the country’s banking sector, which forced the government into an EU-IMF bailout in 2010.

-But he has felt a sense of shame over the behavior of Irish bankers, caught joking about the bailout in taped conversations recently aired in the media: "It is a source of embarrassment without doubt," he said.
-"We are conscious of that."
+But he has felt a sense of shame over the behaviour of Irish bankers, caught joking about the bailout in taped conversations recently aired in the media: “It is a source of embarrassment without doubt,” he said.
+“We are conscious of that.”

 The 43-year-old native Dubliner has relished helping overhaul the central bank in the aftermath of the crisis.
 After joining in the autumn of 2010, he added 60 people to a division now numbering 160.

 He is also pushing the use of technology.
 When his division moved to their current offices in late 2010, the funds authorisation section had to be located in the basement to ensure tonnes of paper did not put a strain on the building.